 For example, the weather condition and sunlight exposure can affect how much a Husky (or any dog) will shed.

-Furthermore, the shedding cycle of your Husky will likely be influenced by whether it’s an indoor or outdoor dog.
+In other words, the shedding cycle of your Husky will likely be influenced by whether it’s an indoor or outdoor dog.

 For outdoor Huskies, they will experience typical shedding tendencies with heavier shedding during spring and fall.